karanexc/MLOps-Learning-Journey/README.md

 # 📚 My MLOps Learning Journey

 Welcome to my Machine Learning Operations (MLOps) learning repository!
-This project documents my step-by-step journey as I learn and apply MLOps concepts, tools, and best practices.
+This is my step-by-step journey as I learn and apply MLOps concepts, tools, and best practices.
 I believe in **learning by doing** and sharing knowledge publicly to stay accountable and help others.

 ---